 If you want an entirely non-metallic knife and sheath combination you can buy or make a leather sheath.
 This is a super sharp knife according to those that have bought it so caution should be exercised if you are using it for daily tasks.

 I read a review where a customer said they used to for opening mail and boxes all the time.
 For self-defense it has potential but like any ceramic knife, you don’t want to drop it a lot or use it for things that require some flexibility in the blade.

 Kyocera Advanced Ceramic Revolution Series 7-inch Professional Chef’s Knife

-Although the knives stay sharp for a long time, it appears that a lot of people send their knife in occasionally and allow Kyocera to sharpen it to a factory edge once again.
+Although the knives stay sharp for a long time, it appears that a lot of people send their knives in occasionally and allow Kyocera to sharpen them to a factory edge once again.
 This may sound like a hassle but it is important to remember that you really don’t have to sharpen these knives very often.

 The only thing that will sharpen a ceramic knife is a fine or very fine diamond sharpener.
 Do not even bother trying anything else.
 Most people send knives in to be sharpened but I know how preppers are and that you will probably want to do it yourself.
 If you choose to go with ceramic knives then I advise getting an excellent diamond sharpener.

 If you plan on using ceramic knives often, you may even want to invest in an electric diamond sharpener.

 I think plastic is neat and has its place but like any tool or